sanand0/til/llms.md

 ## Nov 2024

 - 29 Nov 2024.
 GPT-4o Audio supports tone control via XML tags like `<cough>...`, `<laugh>...`, etc. But at ~$15/hr of output, it's too expensive.
 [Ref](https://x.com/ilanbigio/status/1861913173432946808)
 - 29 Nov 2024.
 Mridula's son gave a live commentary of what he was doing on Minecraft and ChatGPT gave him live evaluation and coaching.
 E.g. “Great strategy!
 Getting to the launch pad early can give you a huge mobility advantage.
 Making the bridge wider is also a smart move to prevent accidental falls.
-With this plan, you’re setting yourself up for success.”
+With this plan, you’re setting yourself up for success.
 This is a great way to interact with LLMs.
 - 29 Nov 2024.
 Gemini's JSON mode returns JSON with keys in alphabetical order.
 I think.
 Emperical evidence.
 This is unlike OpenAI which explicitly returns the keys in the order specified.
   - To solve this, order the keys alphabetically.
 - 28 Nov 2024.
 I installed the [OpenAI Desktop App](https://openai.com/chatgpt/desktop/) as well as [Claude for Desktop](https://claude.ai/download).
 They take up too much RAM (260MB and 750 MB respectively on startup - though this varies.)
 The ChatGPT web page takes ~100MB incrementally, so I wrote an [AutoHotkey script](https://www.autohotkey.com/) to switch to the first open (or recently closed) ChatGPT tab on [Brave](https://brave.com/).